kapkip/Skeetoids/README.md

 ## The Core Concept
 Traditional epidemiological models often look at populations as static.
 This framework is a dynamic approach that captures the emergent properties of vector populations by simulating individual biological feedback loops in a continuous spatial environment.

-Instead of reinventing physics, the agents are built on a modified Boids flocking algorithm tweaked so that instead of just grouping together like birds, they act like more of a decentralized swarm reacting dynamically to their surroundings.
+Instead of reinventing all the physics, the agents are built on a modified Boids flocking algorithm tweaked so that instead of just grouping together like birds, they act like more of a decentralized swarm reacting dynamically to their surroundings.

 This framework couples a multi-agent system with localized resource grids to explore how micro-environmental factors, like breeding pools and host availability, influence vector distribution and foraging efficiency.